-If your child is feeling homesick, know that they are not alone.
+If your first-year student is feeling homesick, know that they are not alone.
 According to a large survey of college students, approximately 66% of new and transfer students have experienced homesickness or loneliness.
 Homesickness is common and typically passes in a short time.
 Yet as parents, it may be hard to hear that your student is struggling.
 It may be tempting to visit or have your child come home for the weekend.

 This is the moment where it is important to understand what homesickness is really about.
 Feeling sad and lonely doesn’t necessarily mean that your child is in the wrong place, but that the student is adjusting to this transition.
 Parents can support students as they cope with this change.
 The key is for parents to help students learn how to move through this discomfort rather than try to take it away.
 Students need to learn how to tolerate uncomfortable feelings and work on ways to feel more connected with their college community emotionally, socially, and intellectually.